-Pale green/lemon in colour, this has a fresh zingy, citrus malic nose.
-In the mouth it is rich with hints of spiced apples and cloves.
-It finishes with a hint of lemon zest, lovely mineral acidity and great length.
+Pale green/lemon in colour, this has a fresh zingy nose of white flowers.
+In the mouth it is crisp appley fruit, with wonderful purity.
+It finishes with a hint of lemon zest, racy mineral acidity and great length.

 The vines have an average age of 70 years and come from the steep slopes of a limestone plot, which is covered with the fossilised remains of shellfish from the Jurassic period.
 Jean-Claude vinified 80% of the wine in stainless steel cuves and the remaining 20% in old oak barrels.

 There is a fabulous nose of white flowers, quince and honey.
-On the palate it is rich and more concentrated with exotic flavours of white peach, beeswax and apple.
-It is beautifully balanced but there is less acidity than the Beracius.
+On the palate it is rich and more concentrated with exotic flavours of spiced apples, cinnamon and good acidity.

 Made from another old vine plot – an average age of 80 years.
 In this case 10% of the wine is aged in oak barrels.

-This has a more complex, herbaceous nose, which leads into a concentrated mouthful of fruit salad flavours, with hints of apple skin, good acidity and a very long mineral finish.
+This has a richer more complex nose, which leads into a buttery, richer wine with steely acidity and a long mineral finish.
+One word – fabulous!

-Even older vines make up this wine – an average age of 80 years.
+Vines also with an average age of 80 years make up this wine.
 Also, 10% of the wine is aged in oak barrels.